Susan N. Wilson NEW Leadership® New Jersey 2021 will officially be held virtually in June 2021!

 program with a strong network of future leaders."

-NEW Leadership™ is supported by donations from corporate sponsors and individuals that cover some of the program costs.
-Each participating college and university is asked to pay a $500 program fee per student.
+NEW Leadership® is supported by donations from corporate sponsors and individuals that cover some of the program costs.
+Each participating college and university is asked to pay a $100 program fee per student.
 There is no direct cost to the students.
 Meals for all virtual and in-person programming will be subsidized by the Center for American Women and Politics and students will receive additional materials and resources.

-Applicants are required to provide contact information for a faculty or staff member at their school who agrees to assist them in obtaining funding for the NEW Leadership™ program fee.
+Applicants are required to provide contact information for a faculty or staff member at their school who agrees to assist them in obtaining funding for the NEW Leadership® program fee.
 A limited number of scholarships will be available to students who are unable to obtain sponsorship from their schools.

-Check the NJ Participating Schools Contact Information tab above for contacts who have agreed to help students find funding and contact NEW Leadership director, Christabel Cruz at email@example.com if you cannot reach a funding contact.
+Check the NJ Participating Schools Contact Information tab for contacts who have agreed to help students find funding and contact NEW Leadership director, Christabel Cruz at email@example.com if you cannot reach a funding contact.

 Who is eligible to apply?

-NEW Leadership™ New Jersey is open to undergraduate students enrolled in any New Jersey college or university and New Jersey residents enrolled in out-of-state schools.
+NEW Leadership® New Jersey is open to undergraduate students enrolled in any New Jersey college or university and New Jersey residents enrolled in out-of-state schools.
 Rising juniors, seniors, and graduates at 4-year institutions and students at 2-year institutions in any class year are eligible to apply.
 We strongly encourage women of color, LGBTQ women and nonbinary students, and nontraditional college women to apply.
-Each NEW Leadership™ class includes women from diverse socioeconomic, ethnic, racial and educational backgrounds.
+Each NEW Leadership® class includes women from diverse socioeconomic, ethnic, racial and educational backgrounds.